 (COLD WAR: 1953-60 – continued)

-President Dwight Eisenhower had taken office in January 1953, and in his inaugural address he had spoken of freedom being pitted against slavery and "lightness against dark."
-In his State of the Union speech he spoke of never acquiescing in "the enslavement of any people."
-Despite his settling the Korean War in accordance with Truman's strategy, Eisenhower and the Republican Party were determined to be stronger in their fight against communism than had the Democrats.
-Eisenhower's Secretary of State, John Foster Dulles, rejected the "containment theory" adhered to by the Democrats and spoke of rolling back the iron curtain and liberating Eastern Europe, raising eyebrows in world capitals.
+The Truman administration had not wanted any provocations from Chiang's forces.
+But Eisenhower and the Republican Party were determined to appear stronger that Democrats in the what they saw as America's struggle against communism.
+Eisenhower had chosen as his secretary of state John Foster Dulles.
+Dulles rejected the "containment theory" adhered to by Democrats.
+Dulles described blocking Chiang from attacking the mainland as immoral.
+He spoke of rolling back the iron curtain and liberating Eastern Europe, and this raised eyebrows in world capitals.
 The father of the containment theory, George Kennan, rejected Dulles' "roll back" theory, and Dulles told him there would be no place in the State Department for him.

 And riding hard for the Republicans against the communist evil was Senator Joe McCarthy of Wisconsin.
-McCarthy had exaggerated his war experiences, and he used his senate seat to make himself the loudest of the anti-communists, gaining attention by his calls against treason and for rooting communists out of the government.
+McCarthy had exaggerated his war experiences, and he used his Senate seat to speak against the dangers of communism, gaining attention with his calls against treason and for rooting communists out of the government.
 McCarthy called the Democrats the party of treason.
 A lot of people were uninterested in the accuracy of his charges and equated his lack of moderation on the treason issue with leadership.

 Copyright © 2001-2015 by Frank E. Smitha.
 All rights reserved.